— FACULTY —

-Heather Wagner is a Jersey girl who has been living in New York for almost 30 years and has been pounding the skins for about that long too.
+HEATHER WAGNER (Drums, Ensemble Coaching) is a Jersey girl who has been living in New York for almost 30 years and has been pounding the skins for about that long too.
 Heather has traveled the world playing drums with anti-folk artist Jeffrey Lewis, noise rock duo ps xo, and oddball indie rock band Morex Optimo.
 She also plays with the legendary Peter Stampfel (of the Fugs and Holy Modal Rounders), the Walking Hellos, Ghostwise, country outfit The Gentlemen Callers, and occasionally fills in with Dolly Parton cover band, the Doll Parts.
 Heather is a member of the drum faculty at the Willie Mae Rock & Roll Camp for Girls.
 She is also a certified Eden Energy Medicine practitioner and has a deep interest in exploring the connections between music and the healing arts.
 In her teaching, Heather is welcoming and intuitive, making the drums both exciting and accessible.

-Michelle (Shelly) Girolami has been singing for as long as she can remember.
+MICHELLE "SHELLY" GIROLAMI (Voice) has been singing for as long as she can remember.
 A Montana native, Shelly moved to New York to attend NYU, where she earned a degree in Music Education with a concentration in Classical Voice.
 During her time at NYU, she had the pleasure of student teaching voice at LaGuardia High School and also served as a chapter vice president of the National Association for Music Education.
 Shelly is an accomplished commercial and theatrical actor.
 She has appeared in several national advertisements for brands such as Starkist, Verizon, and Citizen’s Bank, and has appeared on many New York stages including The Beckett Theatre, The York Theatre, and The Barrow Group Main Stage Theatre.
-Shelly is also one-half of the Brooklyn-based musical duo, Shelly + Spence and is currently in the midst of producing and starring in the short film “Winning Friends”.
-In her teaching, Shelly aims to create a safe, serene space for vocal exploration.
+Shelly can also be seen in the upcoming feature film “Headache” directed by Fabien Dufils, in which she has the starring role.
+In her teaching, Shelly creates a safe, serene space for vocal exploration.
 She encourages learning through positivity and self-discovery.